lignum-vitae/goombay/README.md

 pytest tests\
 ```

+---

 All algorithms have a class with customizable parameters and a class instance with default parameters.

-Each algorithm is able to perform tasks such as alignment and displaying the underlying matrices, as shown in the implementation table.
-All algorithms, with the exception of the Hirschberg algorithm, can perform distance, similarity, normalized distance, and normalized similarity calculations.
+Each algorithm is able to perform tasks such as alignment and displaying the underlying matrices.
+See the [Implementation](#implementation) table for details about which methods can be used with each algorithm.

 The methods for the algorithms are: